Bias Fitting to Mitigate Length Bias of Reward Model in RLHF

-A particularly prevalent form of reward hacking is length bias~\cite{singhal2023long,Köpf_Rütte_Anagnostidis_Tam_Stevens_Nguyen_Duc_Stanley_Nagyfi_Es}, where reward models favor longer outputs over shorter ones.
+A particularly prevalent form of reward hacking is length bias~\cite{singhal2023long,NEURIPS2023_949f0f8f}, where reward models favor longer outputs over shorter ones.
 This bias not only distorts the reward model's preference modeling but also leads to excessively verbose generations in reinforcement learning finetuned models.
-A key factor of this problem lies in human preference data, which often exhibits biases and inconsistencies due to challenges such as imperfect rating criteria and variability in annotator quality~\cite{chen2024odin,stiennon2022learningsummarizehumanfeedback,pang2023reward,lambert2023alignment}.
-Specifically, in aspect of length, human raters tend to disproportionately favor longer outputs—a tendency that reward models can exploit, thereby causing length bias.
+A key factor of this problem lies in human preference data, which often exhibits bias and inconsistencies due to challenges such as imperfect rating criteria and variability in annotator quality~\cite{chen2024odin,NEURIPS2020_1f89885d,pang2023reward,lambert2023alignment}.
+Specifically, with respect to length, human raters disproportionately favor longer outputs, a tendency that reward models can exploit, thereby causing length bias.
 Given the inherent difficulties in obtaining perfectly reliable human annotations, developing algorithmic approaches to mitigate such spurious correlations becomes increasingly crucial.

-Existing approaches sometimes do not characterizing the bias form.
-For instance, RRM \cite{liu2025rrm} adopts a causal framework to achieve a more balanced data distribution, while other methods incorporate KL regularization terms during policy training \cite{stiennon2020learning,ouyang2022training}.
-Alternatively, another studies assume a linear length-reward relation for tractability.
-ODIN \cite{chen2024odin}, for example, introduces a dual-headed architecture designed to decouple length-dependent scoring from quality-based assessment, and using the Pearson correlation coefficient \cite{pearson1895regression} to quantify the length-reward relation.
-Similarly, length penalty \cite{singhal2023long} directly subtract the product of length and a constant from the reward to mitigate bias.
+Existing approaches sometimes do not characterize the bias form.
+For instance, RRM \cite{liu2025rrm} adopts a causal framework to achieve a more balanced data distribution, while other methods incorporate KL regularization terms during policy training \cite{NEURIPS2020_1f89885d,ouyang2022training}.
+Alternatively, other studies assume a linear length-reward relation for tractability.
+ODIN \cite{chen2024odin}, for example, introduces a dual-headed architecture designed to decouple length-dependent scoring from quality-based assessment, and uses the Pearson correlation coefficient \cite{pearson1895regression} to quantify the length-reward relation.
+Similarly, length penalty \cite{singhal2023long} directly subtracts the product of length and a constant from the reward to mitigate bias.
 Additionally, Huang \textit{et.al.} \cite{huang2025posthoc} calculate the hacked reward by performing linear regression on points within a certain neighborhood during the reward model inference phase.
-Although the linear assumption offers mathematical simplicity and intuitive feasibility, it fails to capture some details, like non-linear features where length interacts with reward in complex ways, \textit{e.g.}, initially linear, then the trend's slope gradually decreases with increasing length.
+Although the linear assumption offers mathematical simplicity and intuitive feasibility, it fails to capture some details, like non-linear features where length interacts with reward in complex ways.